Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.3/utilities/borders.md

 Or modify the default `border-color` of a component:

 {{< design-callout-alert >}}
-These border color variants, which are just **examples illustrating the use of this color utility**, should not be used because they do not respect the Orange Design System specifications.
+These border color variants are just **examples illustrating the use of this color utility**.
+They should not be used because they do not respect the Orange Design System specifications.
 {{< /design-callout-alert >}}

 {{< example >}}